Dharma Initiative: Station ?: The Lamp Post

 The Lamp Post is the only known off-island Dharma station.
 It is located in Los Angeles under a church, built on top of a pocket of electromagnetic energy similar to that on the island.
 This station was used by the DHARMA Initiative to find the Island.
 As the island can move and is hard to locate, the researchers developed an equation to predict where the island would be in the future, thereby providing a window of opportunity to reach it.
 A large pendulum (resembling a Foucault pendulum) hangs from the ceiling making chalk marks on a map on the floor beneath, making a pattern with lines crossing a central point from almost every direction except up and down.
 Many computers surround the pendulum, along with a panel on the wall that marks latitude and longitude.
 The inside of the station first appears in the second episode of season five, "The Lie", though no explanation of its purpose (or that it is, in fact, a DHARMA station) is revealed until the following episode, "316".
 The computers also seem to be able to find data regarding the Island, for example how long the people who left the Island have to return before an unspecified catastrophe occurs (70 hours).
 It is unknown how these data are calculated or received.
 Eloise Hawking is currently in charge of the station, and uses it to help the Oceanic 6 return to the island with the assistance of Ben Linus.

-The station's logo includes the traditional Dharma octagon-shape with a picture of what appears to be a lamp post emitting light to either side.
+The station's logo includes the traditional Dharma octagon-shape with a picture of what appears to be a lamp post (a lamp post marks the entrance to the magical world of Narnia in the novel The Lion, the Witch and the Wardrobe by C. S. Lewis) emitting light to either side.
 This picture can also refer to the pendulum within the station as evidenced by the pointed tip in the picture.